10 Signs of an Unhealthy Gut and What to Do About It

 Neurotransmitters in the brain and gut regularly communicate with each other — connecting the two in what’s called the gut-brain axis.
 When the gut is in chronic distress, the brain is almost always affected.

-This is why we see cases of depression and anxiety so often in people with gut issues.
+This is why we see cases of depression and anxiety so often in people with unhealthy gut issues.

 2. Difficulty Waking Up and Staying Alert

 You jolt out of REM sleep at the dreaded sound of your alarm clock.
-Groggily you mumble to yourself, “five more minutes” and proceed to snooze the clock at least seven more times.
+Groggily you mumble to yourself, “Five more minutes” and proceed to snooze the clock at least seven more times.

-When you finally make it to work, you’re running on two giant cups of caffeine and still can’t manage to decipher the spreadsheet your boss assigned last-minute.
+When you finally make it to work, you’re running on two giant cups of caffeine and still can’t manage to decipher the spreadsheet your boss assigned last minute.

 Does this scenario sound familiar?